alcarney/topos/docs/glossary.rst

         `Pip <https://docs.python.org/3/installing/index.html>`_ is a Python
         tool that is used to install packages and their dependencies.

+    REPL
+        An abbreviation that stands for "Read Eval Print Loop".
+Many different programming languages have some form of REPL.
+It allows the user to run small snippets of code and immediately see the result.
+You can access Python's REPL by typing :code:`python` on the command line.

     vertex
         Forms part of a mesh, a collection of vertices define a face, a vertex for each corner.
 Mathematicians would typically refer to one as a point